 1931 Producer Charles Cochran's Cochran's 1931 Revue has a book and music conceived by Noël Coward.
 It treads the boards at London's Pavillion Theatre.
 Bobby Clark, Melville Cooper, and Ada May are in the cast.

 1998 Proving everything old can be very new again, Cabaret transforms the Henry Miller's Theatre into the Kit Kat Klub.
 Directed by Sam Mendes and co-directed and choreographed by Rob Marshall, the revival opens tonight with Natasha Richardson, Ron Rifkin, Mary Louise Wilson, and Alan Cumming.
 It wins four Tony Awards including Best Revival of a Musical.
 The production later moves uptown to Studio 54, where it sees several big-name stars such as Jennifer Jason Leigh, Mary McCormack, and Susan Egan play the role of Sally Bowles.
-It is also one of the few Broadway revivals to run longer than the original.
+It runs 2,377 performances, making it one of the few Broadway revivals to run longer than the original.

 2000 A new staging of Eugene O'Neill's A Moon for the Misbegotten, starring Cherry Jones and Gabriel Byrne, opens at Broadway's Walter Kerr Theatre.
 The revival and its stars earn Tony nominations, and Roy Dotrice wins for Featured Actor in a Play.